-Computer simulations have been of great help to reveal possible pathways and kinetic information of protein-ligand binding (10-34).
-For example, Kubas and co-workers (29) simulated pathways for molecular O_2 binding to a hydrogenase and proposed mutations along the binding protein tunnels that slowed down the access of small molecules, thus reducing the hydrogenase inhibition caused by O_2 .
+binding protein tunnels that slowed down the access of small molecules, thus reducing the hydrogenase inhibition caused by O2.
 Casasnovas and co-workers (30) simulated dissociation of a potent pyrazol inhibitor from p38 MAP kinase and proposed congeneric ligands that could spend longer residence times when bound to the same kinase.

 However, sampling of pathway ensembles for ligand-protein (un)binding is difficult because these are rare events on the timescales usually reached in molecular dynamics (MD) simulations.
-Methods such as weighted ensemble (WE) (35, 36), milestoning (37, 38) and transition interface sampling (39) are valuable because they enhance sampling of pathways by increasing computational time spent in conformational regions with low visiting probability, without introducing bias on the simulated potential energy (40, 41).
-The WE method has been applied to study pathways and kinetics for protein conformational transitions (42-44), host-guest association (45), protein-peptide association (46) and protein-ligand dissociation (4, 24, 33).
+Methods such as weighted ensemble (WE) (35,36), milestoning (37,38), and transition interface sampling (39) are valuable because they enhance the sampling of pathways by increasing computational time spent in conformational regions with low visiting probability without introducing bias into the simulated potential energy (40,41).
+The WE method has been applied to study pathways and kinetics for protein conformational transitions (42-44), host-guest association (45), protein-peptide association (46), and protein-ligand dissociation (4,24,33).

-One of the proteins most often used to study association with small molecules is the T4 lysozyme (T4L) (47-49), the structure of which is shown in figure 1.
-The T4L L99A mutation creates a hydrophobic cavity in the protein C-terminal domain with a volume of ≈ 150 Å3.
-This site may accommodate gases such as xenon or O2 and small molecules such as benzene and its nonpolar derivatives (50-53).
+One of the proteins most often used to study association with small molecules is the T4 lysozyme (T4L) (47-49), the structure of which is shown in Fig. 1.
+The T4L L99A mutation creates a hydrophobic cavity in the protein C-terminal domain with a volume of $\sim 150~\text{Å}^3$ .
+This site may accommodate gases such as xenon or $O_2$ and small molecules such as benzene and its nonpolar derivatives (50-53).
 The engineered cavity is dehydrated and shows little structural variation upon ligand complexation.
-Due to this simplicity and ease of experimental manipulation, more than 700 T4L complexes with small molecules have been characterized and used extensively to study structure-affinity relationships (49) and to compare with computational predictions of binding pose and affinity (54-57).
+Because of this simplicity and ease of experimental manipulation, more than 700 T4L complexes with small molecules have been characterized and used extensively to study structureaffinity relationships (49) and to compare with computational predictions of binding pose and affinity (54-57).

-Figure 1: Crystal structure of the C-terminal domain of T4 lysozyme L99A mutant bound to benzene (red).
+FIGURE 1 Crystal structure of the C-terminal domain of T4 lysozyme L99A mutant bound to benzene (red).
 The protein is represented with its molecular surface (green transparency), showing the ligand is fully buried.
+To see this figure in color, go online.

-Crystal structures of T4L L99A mutant bound to benzene and a congeneric series of ligands (47, 50) show the binding cavity is buried without any clear tunnel or channel connecting to the protein surface (figure 1).
+Crystal structures of T4L L99A mutant bound to benzene and a congeneric series of ligands (47,50) show that the binding cavity is buried, without any clear tunnel or channel connecting to the protein surface (Fig. 1).
 Thus, T4L must undergo structural fluctuations or conformational "breathing" to allow ligand excursion into the binding cavity.
-The kinetics of benzene entry and exit from T4L L99A mutant have been estimated from nuclear magnetic resonance (NMR) spectroscopy (k{off} =950 s-1 for benzene at 303 K) (58), implying that the conformational motions involved in benzene escape should be observed in a millisecond timescale.
+The kinetics of benzene entry and exit from T4L L99A mutant has been estimated from NMR spectroscopy ( $k{off} = 950 \text{ s}^{-1}$ for benzene at 303 K) (58), implying that the conformational motions involved in benzene escape should be observed in a millisecond timescale.

 Several studies have addressed the possible pathways and the structural transitions used by small molecules to escape from inside T4L L99A.
-A weakly populated (or "excited") state involving motion of the flexible T4L helix F (figure 1) was observed from relaxation-dispersion NMR measurements and suggested to be responsible for benzene exit (59).
+A weakly populated (or "excited") state involving motion of the flexible T4L helix F (Fig. 1) was observed from relaxation-dispersion NMR measurements and suggested to be responsible for benzene exit (59).
 Later structural determination of this weakly populated state showed that the binding cavity remains inaccessible (60), but a recent metadynamics simulation showed that the conformational transition from the crystal structure to the weakly populated state forms a transient protein tunnel along which benzene can exit from T4L (61).
-An accelerated MD simulation was able to identify a different route for benzene entry (62) and two recent conventional MD simulations identified three other pathways for O_2 unbinding (53) and five putative tunnels formed transiently in apo (63) T4L L99A that might accommodate small molecule excursions to the binding cavity.
+An accelerated MD simulation was able to identify a different route for benzene entry (62), and two recent conventional MD simulations identified three other pathways for O2 unbinding (53) and five putative tunnels formed transiently in apo T4L L99A (63) that might accommodate small molecule excursions to the binding cavity.